Noemi Press

 Noemi Press is an independent, nonprofit, 501(c)(3) publisher.
-Noemi Press was founded in 2002 to publish and promote the work of emerging and established writers, with a special emphasis on writers traditionally underrepresented by larger publishers, including women, BIPOC, and LGBTQIAP writers.
+Noemi Press was founded in 2002 by Carmen Giménez to publish and promote the work of emerging and established writers, with a special emphasis on writers traditionally underrepresented by larger publishers, including women, BIPOC, and LGBTQIAP writers.

-Noemi publishes about five books a year, including the Noemi Press Awards in Poetry and the Etel Adnan Poetry Prize.
+Noemi publishes roughly five books a year, including the Noemi Press Awards in Poetry, the Etel Adnan Poetry Prize, and the Andrés Montoya Poetry Prize.
 They also collaborate with Letras Latinas to produce the Akrilica series.

 History

 Publisher and editor-in-chief Carmen Giménez and founding editor Evan Lavender-Smith began Noemi Press in 2002 by publishing a single chapbook.
-It has since grown to include full-length poetry, nonfiction, critical work, drama, and fiction.
+It has grown to include full-length poetry, nonfiction, and critical work.
+Noemi publications previously included drama and fiction.
 Noemi Press was previously based in Las Cruces, New Mexico and is currently based in Tucson, Arizona and Blacksburg, Virginia.
 In 2022, Giménez left Noemi to become Executive Editor and Publisher at Graywolf Press.
 Noemi is now co-published by Suzi F. Garcia and Anthony Cody, with Sarah Gzemski acting as Executive Director and Mariah Bosch as Managing Editor.
 Its editorial staff includes Diana Arterian, Sara Borjas, and Emily Kiernan.

 Noemi Press Book Award

-One prize of $2,000 and publication by Noemi Press are given annually for one book-length poetry collection.
-(In the past there was also a prize for prose, but the press no longer runs a prose prize.)
-The editors judge, and often one or two finalists are published.
-Poets at any stage in their career may enter.
-The contest results are announced in the summer.

-Past winners include: Lillian-Yvonne Bertram, Kate Colby, Casey Rocheteau, Natalie Eilbert, Muriel Leung, Yanara Friedland, Nate Liederbach, Ruth Ellen Kocher, and Caren Beilin.